uf-aggregator/AggreGatorRMC/Getting_Started/README.md

 First, here are some *prequisites*:
   * Ask a team lead to add you to the Google Drive
   * Add your contact information to the Contact Info document on the Google Drive
-  * Get added to the organization on Trello (optional)
+  * Get added to the organization on Trello (optional | software only)
     * for task management purposes
+    * the Trello is the same as the whiteboard in the lab

 ----------------------------------------------------------
 ###1.)
 Install Ubuntu